aleksanderinglot/spring-boot-apartment-rental-service/README.md

 3. Set up your MySQL database.
 You will need to create a database and configure the `application.properties` file in the project to use this database.
 4. Install dependencies: `mvn install`
 5. Run the project: `mvn spring-boot:run`
+6. Go to the frontend link (https://github.com/aleksanderinglot/angular-apartment-rental-service) and follow the installation instructions.

 ## Screenshots